Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-We consider an arbitrary Gaussian initial state, and let the target state $\rho_H$ be the state obtained on evolving it with $H$ for time $t$.
-We show in Appendix \ref{app:t_evol_ff} that \begin{proposition} The quantum simulation task of measuring $k-$local Gaussian observables, or their weighted sums, for constant-time dynamics under a spatially local Gaussian Hamiltonian is stable with $f(\delta) = O(t \delta)$. \end{proposition} We point out that the dependence of the error between the observable in perturbed and unperturbed models on $t$ is independent of the dimensionality of the lattice $d$ --- this result is thus stronger than what would be expected simply from locality, wherein the error would be expected to grow as $t\times (\text{Number of sites in the light cone at time }t) \propto t^{d + 1}$ --- we revisit this in section IV.
+or weighted averages of $k-$local Gaussian observables i.e.~are of the form $\sum_{i = 1}^M w_i O_i$, where $O_i$ is of the form Eq.~\ref{eq:gaussian_few_sites_obs}, $\sum_{i = 1}^M \abs{w_i} = 1$ and $M$ can possibly grow with $n = DL^d$.
+We consider an arbitrary Gaussian initial state, and let the target state $\rho$ be the state obtained by evolving it with the target Lindbladian specified by Eq.~\ref{eq:quadH_jump} for time $t$.
+We show in Appendix \ref{app:t_evol_ff} that \begin{proposition} The quantum simulation task of measuring $k-$local Gaussian observables, or their weighted sums, after constant-time dynamics under a spatially local Gaussian Hamiltonian is stable to coherent and incoherent errors with $f(\delta) = O(t \delta)$. \end{proposition} We point out that the dependence of the error between the observable in perturbed and unperturbed models on $t$ is independent of the dimensionality of the lattice $d$ --- this result is thus stronger than what would be expected simply from locality, wherein the error would be expected to grow as $t\times (\text{Number of sites in the light cone at time }t) \propto t^{d + 1}$ --- we revisit this in section IV.